Caromin/ChauffeurUSv3/README.md

 - nodemon in package.json cancels the component auto refresh, node allows it to update auto without manual refresh.

 * Must disable hot module in app.js for production, I believe webpack is fine, but if manual refresh, webpack will rebundle and page will update even though it shouldnt.

+- Use render function to pass props into Router components.

 ---